harness/developer-hub/docs/platform/get-started/subscriptions.md

 ### Included & Add-on consumption entitlements

-Developer 360 subscription model includes module-specific consumption entitlements by default.
-This means every Developer license for a module, includes a corresponding consumption entitlement, where it applies.
+The Developer 360 subscription model includes module-specific consumption entitlements by default.
+This means every developer license for a module, includes a corresponding consumption entitlement, where it applies.
 Additionally, customers always have the flexibility to buy add-on consumption entitlements, as it applies to their needs.

 #### Included consumption entitlements